- 1 Orchidarium changes

 I have yet to grow Restrepia citrina inside a BiOrbAir terrarium, so I am unable to compare this Restrepia species’ performance in the two different environments, but this plant has flowered sporadically inside my Orchidarium and has coped well with the brighter intensity of light.

 Sadly Restrepia sanguinea, Restrepia seketii, Restrepia antennifera, and Restrepia trichoglossa have not flowered once during the nine months that they have resided inside this Orchidarium.
 When these Restrepias were introduced to my BiOrbAir terrariums they were single specimens and young plants, they grew on and reached flowering size in my BiOrbAir terrarium and would have flowered more prolifically if I had left them inside this terrarium.
 Having said this, Restrepias have a greater tolerance of various light intensities than many orchids, I have found that Restrepias are happiest growing in a humid environment when given a daily misting, these orchid’s favour humid conditions and need sufficient water to thrive and flower well.
-The plants favour more shaded conditions with diffused light, but despite this have grown well inside this Orchidarium, even though for the most part they have not flowered, the plants have been readjusting themselves to the new conditions inside this Orchidarium.
+The plants favour more shaded conditions growing very happily with a more diffused light, but despite this these Restrepias have grown well inside this Orchidarium, even though for the most part these Restrepias have not flowered!
+These Restrepia plants have been readjusting themselves to the new conditions they find themselves growing in, inside this Orchidarium.
 You can see some photographs of the flowers that were produced by the Restrepias grown inside the Orchidarium below.